The cost and awesome variety make street food a winner…….But what are other reasons it has become so popular?

 A type of South-East Asian steamed bun (originating from China) filled will a range of spicy meats.

-Another one of my personal favourites.
+Another one of my personal favorites.
 Don’t just think grilled cheese but also the range of toppings that go inside it.
 Think avocado and olives to chicken and spicy sausage.

 You can get a vegan meat alternative for pretty much anything these days.
 From your meatiest burger to the humble hot dog.